uitdots/nvim/README.md

-# 💫 UIT - Neovim
+# 💫 Neovim

-A fast and highly customisable Neovim IDE with lazy loading, featuring the best trending plugins _(not FOMO)_, and modular configurations.
+A fast and highly customisable Neovim IDE with lazy loading, and modular configurations.

-> Heavy bloat Neovim :(
+> Heavy and bloated

 ---